 Main Unit

 From the main node at the ground floor when I am around 5 meters apart, it met my expectation by performing well over 800Mbps on a speedtest.
 This is on par with most Wi-Fi 6 routers in the market today.
-When operating as a single unit, other high performance ASUS routers like the RT-AX88U still perform better than the ZenWiFi AX XT8.
+When operating as a single unit, other high performance ASUS routers like the RT-AX88U still perform better than the ZenWiFi XT8.

 Mesh Node

 The benefit of the ZenWiFi AX is unleashed when testing the performance at the second floor of my house.
 With the RT-AX88U itself, I can only get 51Mbps on the second floor.
 Once swapped to the ZenWiFi AX XT8, the speed is now close to 500Mbps on the second floor.
-Only the more expensive RT-AX92U is faster than the ZenWiFi AX XT8.
+Only the more expensive RT-AX92U is faster than the ZenWiFi XT8.

 Looking at the overall performance, the ZenWiFi AX XT8 is withoug a doubt one of the fastest if not the fastest mesh Wi-Fi system you can get in Malaysia today.
-I am still surprised that the RT-AX92U outperforms the ZenWiFi AX.
+I am still surprised that the RT-AX92U outperforms the ZenWiFi XT8.
 I hope ASUS can further enhance the performance of the ZenWiFi AX with future optimization.

 Firmware and Features